sydroconsult/QTalsim/_sources/hrus_step_by_step.rst.txt

          Overlapping Features’, ‘Check for Gaps’ and ‘Fill Gaps’.

-         In addition to the option of deleting all overlapping parts (using button 'Delete Overlapping Features'), you can also selectively remove specific overlapping soil features.
+         In addition to the option of deleting all overlapping parts (using button 'Delete All Overlapping Features'), you can also selectively remove specific overlapping soil features.
 This can be done via the table that populates when you click 'Check for Overlapping Features'.
 This table displays all overlapping soil